CS-5500-SPRING-2025/lab-1-MeihaoC/README.md

 ### Q1

+Git is a tool for version control, which helps track code changes and supports teamwork.
+GitHub is a platform where we can host and share projects managed by Git.
+So, Git is like the tool, and GitHub is like its online home.

 ### Q2

+A distributed version control system, like Git, allows everyone on the team to have a full copy of the project on their computer.
+This way, even if there is no connection to a central server, we can still work and track changes locally.

 ### Q3

+Modified: The file has been changed, but Git doesn’t know about it yet.
+Staged: The changes are prepared to be saved but are still in the staging area.
+Committed: The changes are saved in Git’s history, and you can share them with others.

 ### Q4

 #### Q4 (i)

+Copy a repository from GitHub or another remote to your local computer.

 #### Q4 (ii)

+Show the current status of the repository, like what has been changed or staged.

 #### Q4 (iii)

+Get updates from a remote repository but don’t merge them automatically.

 #### Q4 (iv)

+Create a new Git repository in the current folder to start tracking files.

 #### Q4 (v)

+Show the history of commits to see what changes have been made and by whom.

 ### Q5

+A .gitignore file tells Git which files or folders it should ignore.

 ## Task 4: Video Questions (4 marks)